 What you will need?

 - 48v phantom power via your audio interface, mixer, or preamp.
-I would just go with an interface here.
+I would just go with an interface like the Universal Audio Volt 2.

 - XLR cable(s).

 - A Mic stand.
-I used to own a Pro-Line boom stand, and though it was Rock-solid and heavy like Thanksgiving at Grandma’s, I decided to ultimately sell it and instead invest in a Scissor Arm – which is much more convenient and streamlined.
+I used to own a Pro-Line boom stand, and though it was Rock-solid and heavy like Thanksgiving at Grandma’s, I decided to ultimately sell it and instead invest in a Scissor Arm; a much more convenient and streamlined option.

 - A shock-mount.
 Optional, but helps out in minimizing the vibration that travels from the mic stand to the diaphragm.